FlyingBaguette/aero-boulangerie/docs/requirement-specs/Software-requirements-specification.md

 To be defined once CPU has been choosen...

 ###Communication Interfaces
+- I2C to cover sensor communications
+- SPI required for SD card interfacing

-I2C predomaninantly.
-Though SPI, UART and others are possabilities if I2C bus becomes heavily used.
+UART and others are possabilities if I2C bus becomes heavily used.

+The  wireless communications will conform to a defined protocol that needs to handle
+- Handshake to establish connection
+- Control commands
+- Sensor identifier with reading
+- Close connection

 ###Memory Constraints
 512kb of flash memory for the program.